 Natalia found pole dancing by accident and now it has become one of her greatest passions.
 She likes how it’s different from everything and loves the reaction of people when she tells them what she does.
 She enjoys teaching very much!

-Our modern spa-inspired studio features tall 14 foot poles, large mirrors, and floor to ceiling windows (with available privacy screens) looking onto Montgomery street.
+Our second-story, modern spa-inspired studio features high ceilings, tall 14 foot poles, large mirrors, and bright windows looking over 8th Street.

 We hope our warm and supportive environment will be perfect place for you to take your fitness and dance training to the next level!

 We go beyond simply learning pole tricks – our instructors have extensive dance experience, and you will learn dance concepts and acquire strength and skills which can be applied to any form of dance.

 Fitness is emphasized, so you can combine your cardiovascular, strength, and flexibility training in one fun and funky activity.

 Tall 14 foot spinning poles are suitable for beginner classes up to world class competition.
 Studio Botan welcomes and encourages men to participate.

 We have relationships with several national and international champions who will periodically host workshops at the studio.

 Botan is a symbolic flower in Japan, representing "high class," "sincerity," and "faithfulness," and was also the national flower of China until 1929.

 "Botan" is also the Japanese pronounciation of "button."
 Buttons symbolize the merging of cultures, an in the case of our studio, the merging of art, fitness, and dance into one activity.